 - Meal planning is also beneficial for weight loss.
 If you’re trying to watch your weight, meal planning can help you stay on track by making sure you’re eating the right foods in the right portions.

 Overall, meal planning is a great way to save time and money, while also making sure your family is eating healthy.
-So if you’re a working mom, make meal planning a priority!
+So if you’re a busy mom, make meal planning a priority!

 If you’re new to meal planning, it can seem daunting.
 But it doesn’t have to be!
 Here are a few simple tips to get you started: